 * = feature provides handicap accessibility

-AND SEVENTEEN FEATURES OF THE RESIDENCE
+THE ONE HUNDRED AND SEVENTEEN FEATURES OF THE RESIDENCE

 *1. Single level ranch home, with no interior stairs, and no exterior stairs at the front entry, makes it handicap accessible.